 Oxaliplatin can lower the number of red blood cells in your blood.
 This is called anaemia, and can make you feel tired, dizzy, or short of breath.

-Oxaliplatin may cause your hair to thin, or you may lose some hair – but it should grow back once your treatment stops.
+Oxaliplatin may cause your hair to thin, or you may lose some hair, but it should grow back once your treatment stops.

 Runny poo (diarrhoea)

-If you have diarrhoea, make sure you drink lots of water.If you have it more than four times a day, tell your chemotherapy team.
+If you have diarrhoea, try to drink as much water as you can.If you are finding it hard to drink enough fluids, contact your chemotherapy team.
+If you have diarrhoea more than four times a day, tell your chemotherapy team.
 They can give you medicines to control it.
+The dose of oxaliplatin may be lowered, or your chemotherapy may be delayed until the diarrhoea is better.
 You may find our tips for dealing with diarrhoea helpful.